This recipe takes oven Roasted Brussels Sprouts to the next level!

 More Side Dishes

-- Set your timer for 10 minutes.
-Turn the brussels sprouts so they roast evenly.
+- Set timer for 10 minutes.
+Flip the brussels sprouts to ensure they roast evenly.
 Set the timer for an additional 8 minutes.

-- Remove excess fat from the bacon and chop it into bite-sized chunks.
-Combine brussels sprouts and bacon in a serving bowl.
+- Remove baking sheets from the oven.
+Pat dry bacon and chop it into bite-sized pieces.
+Combine roasted brussels sprouts and bacon bits in a serving bowl.

 Making the Maple Butter

-- Whisk in the maple syrup and reduce to a simmer.
+- Use a small saucepan and melt the butter until golden brown.
+Whisk in maple syrup and reduce to a simmer.
+Simmer for 1-2 minutes.
+Whisk frequently.

 Putting it Together

-- Drizzle the bubbling maple butter over the bacon and brussels sprouts.
-Make sure everything is well coated.
+- Drizzle maple butter over brussels sprouts and bacon and coat well.
 Serve immediately.